 We now leave the beautiful and tranquil 23rd Psalm in order to study Psalm 51, which is anything but tranquil.
-The subscript of the psalm informs us that David wrote this psalm after Nathan spoke to him about Bathsheba, which can be read in 2 Samuel 11-12.
+The subscript of the psalm informs us that David wrote this psalm after Nathan spoke to him about Bathsheba.
 This was, by far, the darkest moment of sin in David’s life.
 He had committed adultery with a woman named Bathsheba, and when she became pregnant, he had her husband killed as a cover up.
 David went months thinking that he managed to fully hide his sin until God sent Nathan to rebuke David.

 From this rebuke, David pens one of the most insightful chapters in all of the Bible.
 We have modeled for us within this psalm the heart of repentance.
 David humbly and brokenly begs God to cleanse him of sin and to restore his joy in the LORD’s salvation.
 Within this psalm, there are many important keys for us to learn from David of how repentance is a form of worship.